MatthewBowenIO/google-meet-ptt/README.md

 # google-meet-ptt
-Chrome plugin to enable Push to Talk in Google Hangouts
+Chrome plugin to enable Push to Talk in Google Meet